cfiutak1/HackBU-Intro-to-ML/Part 1 - Introduction to Machine Learning with scikit-learn.md

 ---

-# Implementing a Machine Learning Algorithm
+# Using a Machine Learning Algorithm
-Let's get to the fun part - implementing these algorithms.
+Let's get to the fun part - using these algorithms.
 For now, we'll start off with two regression-based algorithms for supervised learning - Linear Regression and Logistic Regression.
 &nbsp;
 &nbsp;